-In addition to the information below, campus resources for alcohol and other drugs can be found at the Alcohol Awareness and the Safe And Drug Free Campus websites.
+In addition to the information below, campus resources for alcohol and other drugs can be found at Ball State's Alcohol Awareness and the Safe And Drug Free Campus websites.
 These are regularly advertised in the student campus newspaper.

 Health, Alcohol and Drug Education